Ghislain Konan

-Ghislain N'Clomande Konan (born 27 December 1995) is an Ivorian professional footballer who plays as a left-back for Primeira Liga club Gil Vicente and the Ivory Coast national team.
+Ghislain N'Clomande Konan (born 27 December 1995) is an Ivorian professional footballer who plays as a left-back for club Wolverhampton Wanderers and the Ivory Coast national team.

 Club career

+Konan playing for Vitória SC in 2017.

 Konan made his professional debut in the Portuguese Segunda Liga for Vitória SC B on 17 February 2016 in a game against Atlético CP.

 He made his Primeira Liga debut for Vitória SC on 10 December 2016, when he played the whole game in a 2–1 victory over Boavista.

 Konan signed for Stade de Reims for a £3.6 million transfer fee from Vitória SC in summer 2017.
 He made his debut in a 1–0 win away against OGC Nice.

 In July 2022, he joined Saudi Pro League club Al Nassr on a three-year deal.
 On 4 September 2023, Al Nassr sent Konan on a season-long loan to fellow Saudi Pro League side Al-Fayha.

 On 30 January 2025, free agent Konan joined Spanish Segunda División side Burgos CF on a six-month contract.

+On 2 September 2026, Konan signed a one-season deal with EFL Championship side Wolverhampton Wanderers.

 International career

+Konan playing for Ivory Coast in 2024.

 Konan made his debut for Ivory Coast in a 2018 World Cup qualification 0–0 tie with Mali on 6 October 2017.

 Konan was a member of the Ivory Coast's squad for the 2021 Africa Cup of Nations and played in all four of the team's matches as starting left-back.

 In December 2023, Konan was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations that ended up winning the tournament.

+Konan was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.

+On 15 May 2026, Konan was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.